getify/Functional-Light-JS/manuscript/ch5.md

 console.log( x );
 ```

-How sure are you what values are going to be printed at each `console.log(x)`?
+How sure are you which values are going to be printed at each `console.log(x)`?

 The correct answer is: not at all.
 If you're not sure whether `foo()`, `bar()`, and `baz()` are side-effecting or not, you cannot guarantee what `x` will be at each step unless you inspect the implementations of each, **and** then trace the program from line 1 forward, keeping track of all the changes in state as you go.